prowe12/runDisort_py/README.md

 6) For use of the solar irradiance spectra: Kurucz, R.L., Synthetic infrared spectra, in Infrared Solar Physics, IAU Symp.
 154, edited by D.M.
 Rabin and J.T.
 Jefferies, Kluwer, Acad., Norwell, MA, 1992.

-7) For use of cloud_2012012006_cld1.mat (used by sample_run.m), please reference Cox et al., 2015, to be submitted to ESSD.
-Please also see our database of atmospheric profiles and cloudy and clear sky up and downwelling radiances characteristic of the Arctic (available on request).
+7) For use of cloud_2012012006_cld1.mat (used by sample_run.m), please reference: Cox, C., Rowe, P. M., Neshyba, S., & Walden, V. P. (2016).
+A synthetic data set of high-spectral resolution infrared spectra for the Arctic atmosphere.
+Earth System Science Data Discussions, 1–29. http://doi.org/10.5194/essd-2015-40, in review for Earth System Science Data.
+Please also see our database of atmospheric profiles and cloudy and clear sky up and downwelling radiances characteristic of the Arctic at the Arctic Observing Network (AON) Arctic data repository (at \url{https://www.aoncadis.org/dataset/AAIRO_spectra.html}; doi:10.5065/D61J97TT).